ernesto-elsaesser/OfflineWebView/README.md

 # OfflineWebView

-This project contains following three targets:
+This project contains the following three targets:

 **WebArchiver**